kevoconnell/deepseek-chat/README.md

 ## Running the Application

-1. Start Ollama (if not already running):
+1. Start Ollama (if not already running, pretty sure on mac it is by default):
 ```bash
 ollama serve
 ```